Pre-Acceptance Waste Audit

 The Environment Agency has prioritised the applicability of this requirement, based on risk, and so pharmacy contractors have been subject to these requirements from 1st July 2013.
 Waste contractors will be unable to collect waste from a pharmacy until it has been satisfied that an audit has been carried out, to identify the waste streams and so that it can ensure appropriate disposal.

-These requirements are detailed in the document 07-01 Safe Management of Healthcare Waste, available from the Department of Health.
+These requirements are detailed in the document 07-01 Safe Management of Healthcare Waste, available from the Department of Health and Social Care.
 Pages 170-184 apply specifically to community pharmacy, and pharmacy contractors will find references to the pre-acceptance audits elsewhere in the document.
 The Environment Agency has also published a briefing note for producers of waste which pharmacy contractors may find helpful.

 With the assistance of the Environment Agency and The Co-operative Pharmacy, PSNC has developed a Pre-Acceptance Waste Audit Tool.
 This is based upon a similar template prepared with the assistance of the Environment Agency for general practitioners.